 A native of Iowa, Nedra and family moved to Roswell, New Mexico in 1952 (five years after the infamous "crash").
 A graduate of Eastern New Mexico University, she has over 30 years of teaching experience in high school mathematics and physical education, as well as having coached volleyball and badminton for over 15 years in Southern California.
 She is mother of two, grandmother of four, all still in California.
 After retiring she moved to Las Vegas, by way of Laughlin, and is currently active in local tennis leagues.
-She is a co-coordinator for both NSG Badminton and Tennis.
+Nedra is the Badminton Coordinator.

 Photographer -- Tim Dorman

 Tim Dorman was born and raised in Southern California.
 A Vietnam veteran, he is married to Annette, his wife of 43 years.
 After a 30 year career with the Chino Unified School District, Tim retired and began a second career as a truck driver.
 In 2008, he fully retired and moved to Las Vegas.
 The photography bug bit him.
 He enjoys taking pictures, making slideshows, and sharing his work with anyone who will watch and listen.
-The Results page has links to Tim's photographs of various NSG Fall Games sports.
-That, and more, are available on his NSG Shutterfly pages: click 2015 or 2016.
+The Results page has links to Tim's photographs of various NSG Fall Games sports and other events since 2015.

 Webmaster -- John Postas

-From PA, via MA and CN, John migrated to CA for grad school and a software career.
-In CN he got a private tour of SSN-571, the USS Nautilus.
-In CA he saw Janis Joplin perform with The Grateful Dead, was a Big Brother and a co-founder of a startup, and played golf, tennis and racquetball.
-More recently he traveled, hiked and snorkeled, taking many photos, and was a judge in the Miss Senior CA competition.
-In retirement he wrote a home duplicate bridge management program (for sale) and a Sudoku puzzle solver (free).
-In NV, he was the NSG Executive Director for several months.
+Orienteering would be his sport, but there are no clubs within 200 miles of here, probably because of the desert vermin.
+Hungary's premier event is the Postás Cup (https://postaskupa.blog.hu/).
+John had a software career in CA, and played golf, tennis and racquetball.
+Retiring to Las Vegas, he wrote a home duplicate bridge management program (for sale) and a Sudoku puzzle solver (free).
+For NSG, he was the Executive Director for several months.
 He wrote the PHP server software that was a bridge between the DreamWeaver and FuseSport versions of the NSG website.
 He now maintains the NSG site navigation and page content.